 And I’m pleased to report that (aside from a cheese grater that stands two feet tall.
 What is THAT????), we received the most delightful “gifts.”
 A piece of artwork made by a friend who had just traveled to Thailand and brought back materials to make a collage, a rum cake, a coupon for a couple’s massage, movie tickets, and many more thoughtful gestures.
 We didn’t get any more STUFF to clutter up our garage!!!

-Now if only we could find a great way to upcycle all of our DIY pretties (most were used to begin with) that we used to make our wedding “us.”
-Ah well… that’s a project for another day!
+Now if only we could find a great way to upcycle all of the DIY pretties (most were used to begin with) that we used to make our wedding “us.”
+Well… that’s a project for another day!

 Photography by Joni Bilderbach